 Prototyping

-The research in this area is divided into the following main topics:
+Research in this area is divided into the following main topics:

 • Creation and testing of prototypes